MassiveNerds/RetroMatic/README.md

 ![RetroMatic](src/assets/Images/rmbg.jpg)

-RetroMatic is a web appplication used to conduct **retrospectives**.
-A retrospective is a meeting that's held at the end of an iteration in **Agile** software development.
-During the retrospective, the team reflects on what happened in the iteration and identifies actions for improvement going forward.
+RetroMatic is used for **real-time retrospectives**.
+See how to leverage **Angular 6** and **Firebase** for syncing data across all the participants.
+Retrospective's are held at the end of sprints in Agile software development.
+The team reflects on what happened in the sprint and determines actions for improvement.

 ## Getting Started